Dundee, Scotland

 If you are thinking about moving to Dundee, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "As of recent data, the average cost of housing in Dundee is typically around the mid to high five-figure range in British pounds.
-However, prices can vary significantly depending on the type, size, and location of the property," wrote one member in Dundee.
+However, prices can vary significantly depending on the type, size, and location of the property," said one expat in Dundee.

 Where should I setup a bank account in Dundee?